Maintained by Saundra Lipton (

 Collections

-- Access to Insight: Readings in Theravada Buddhism - links to directories and selected texts from the Pali Canaon including Bodhi Leaves and Wheel Publications and english translations of selected texts from the Vinaya Pitaka, and Sutta Pittaka (including Digha Nikaya, Majjhima Nikaya, Samyutta Nikaya, Anguttara Nikaya and Khudaka Nikaya )
+- Access to Insight: Readings in Theravada Buddhism - selected texts from the Pali Canon including Bodhi Leaves and Wheel Publications and English translations of selected texts from the Vinaya Pitaka, and Sutta Pittaka (including Digha Nikaya, Majjhima Nikaya, Samyutta Nikaya, Anguttara Nikaya and Khudaka Nikaya )

-- Asian Classics Input Project - Kanjur, Tanjur and native Tibetan classics
+- Asian Classics Input Project (ACIP) - Kanjur, Tanjur and native Tibetan classics - use download options on left side of the screen

-- Chinese Cultural Studies : Texts - includes Confucian, Daoist and Buddhist texts
+- Chinese Cultural Studies : Texts - compiled by Paul Halsall - includes Confucian, Daoist and Buddhist texts

 - The International Dunhuang Project - text and images for manuscripts including Amitrabha Sutra, Tibetan Tantric Manuscripts, Chinese Manuscripts, Sanskrit Fragments and Saddharma Pundarika Sutra